Ershad95/ShouldlyExtension.IEnumerable/README.md

 This method asserts that the first item in the collection, after being sorted by a key, is equivalent to a given object.

 In addition, these methods can raise a NullReferenceException if the collection is empty.
-Here's an example of how to use ShouldlyExtension.Aggregates:
+Here's an example of how to use ShouldlyExtension.IEnumerable:
 ##### note: It is compatible with Shouldly version 4.0.0 or higher.
 make model for test with some properties:
 <pre>